 To use a reserved grave, proof of reservation must be provided.
 Kinship or a legitimate legal claim must be ascertained.
 The present day burial and EROB fees will apply.
-It must be noted that the fee paid at the time reflected reservation of the space and not the outright purchase of the land, burial rights or interment fees.
+It must be noted that the fee paid at the time reflected reservation of the space and do not include the outright purchase of the land, the burial rights (EROB) or any other cemetery fees or charges associated with the interment.